 An end of tenancy cleaning is a specialist deep clean of your house or apartment, before new tenants move in.
 Sometimes it’s being referred to as a move out cleaning or tenancy cleaning.
 Most landlords and estate agents require a professional clean to take place before you move out.
 Usually the requirements are explained in your tenancy agreement.
 Some agents may have their own cleaning lists which can include strict requirements.
 When handing back the keys, they can also ask you to show a receipt from a cleaning company to get your deposit back.
 In most cases, the landlord has the right to deduct a fair amount for the cost of cleaning from your deposit.

 You can choose to do the end of tenancy cleaning yourself or hire a professional cleaning service in Cambridge to help you out.
 If you don’t have enough time or you don’t have all the equipment and cleaning chemicals to do it yourself, you might be better off hiring a cleaning service.
 Depending on the size of your home, you could easily spend a full day cleaning!
 Especially tasks like oven cleaning and carpet cleaning are time consuming and having to buy specialty cleaning solutions can be costly.
+But not all upholstery cleaning nyc services overcharge you.
 Polishing taps and removing limescale can be a tough job to complete without the right tools.

 The price of a tenancy cleaning service varies.
 It depends on the size of your home and any additional services to be included such as carpet cleaning, window cleaning and upholstery cleaning.
 Some cleaning companies might charge extra for last minute bookings.
 To get the best value for money it’s a good idea to compare different providers a few weeks ahead of the move and find out what exactly is included in their service.
 By going through some online reviews you can get a good idea of the quality of service you can expect from each company.